kingces95/cli/README.md

 For example, if the command line is `cli temp file --help`, then the group is `cli temp`.

 ## Frame Metadata Variables
 Frame variables are mutable bash variables that provide information about the command being executed.
-Frame metadata variables reference an immutable [backing variables](#backing-variables).
+Every frame metadata variable references an immutable [backing variable](#backing-variables).

 If a command calls another command then, the loader will update the frame metadata variable references to the corresponding backing variables for the called command.